 These types of ingredients, despite being very interesting, must be used with caution, always incorporating them into our PM routines and being very constant with the use of sunscreen (which you already know should be an essential part of your basic skincare routine).
 If you are interested in starting to use retinoids, I advise you to take a look at my guide on the subject.

-There is a wide variety of formulas with retinoids, but I advise you to start with a mild product, such as The Ordinary Granactive Retinoid 2% Emulsion, available at DECIEM, at SkinStore, and FeelUnique, and then progress to more powerful formulas such as Medik8 Crystal Retinal serum, available on Amazon and the Paula’s Choice Clinical 1% Retinol Treatment, which you can find on Paula’s Choice, on Niche Beauty, on FeelUnique and on Amazon.
+There is a wide variety of formulas with retinoids, but I advise you to start with a mild product, such as The Ordinary Granactive Retinoid 2% Emulsion, available at DECIEM (recommended), at SkinStore, and FeelUnique, and then progress to more powerful formulas such as Medik8 Crystal Retinal serum, available on FeelUnique and the Paula’s Choice Clinical 1% Retinol Treatment, which you can find on Paula’s Choice, on Niche Beauty and on FeelUnique.

 Niacinamide is a very common antioxidant in our cosmetics and it can bring you very interesting benefits.
 If there are two aspects that differentiate niacinamide from other antioxidants and that I would like to highlight, they are, on the one hand, its ability to help reduce oil levels in the skin and, on the other, its effectiveness in minimizing redness (which may interest you if you usually have sensitive skin).
 In addition to this, niacinamide also inhibits the process by which melanin is produced, responsible for the appearance of spots, so it can be an interesting ally to reduce them.

-If you want to start incorporating niacinamide into your skincare routines, there are two very inexpensive and effective options, such as The Inkey List Niacinamide, available on Amazon and on FeelUnique and The Ordinary Niacinamide 10% + Zinc 1%, available on DECIEM, on Amazon, on SkinStore and on FeelUnique.
-In any case, my favorite niacinamide serum to date is the Paula’s Choice 10% Niacinamide Booster, available on Paula’s Choice, on Niche Beauty and on Amazon, it has everything you could look for in a product of this type.
+If you want to start incorporating niacinamide into your skincare routines, there are two very inexpensive and effective options, such as The Inkey List Niacinamide, available on FeelUnique and The Ordinary Niacinamide 10% + Zinc 1%, available on DECIEM (recommended), on SkinStore and on FeelUnique.
+In any case, my favorite niacinamide serum to date is the Paula’s Choice 10% Niacinamide Booster, available on Paula’s Choice and on Niche Beauty, it has everything you could look for in a product of this type.

 In my guide on vitamin C you can read in more detail about this ingredient.
 Ascorbic acid is one of my favorite ingredients in cosmetics for its many applications, since in addition to minimizing the damage that free radicals cause to our skin, it also inhibits the production of melanin, responsible for the appearance of spots and helps to improve the luminosity of the skin.
 In addition, it indirectly helps prevent aging, influencing the production of collagen and elastin.
 If you are concerned about any of these issues, vitamin C will be a great ingredient to incorporate into your beauty routines.